Dessa (artist): Visual works in response to the Shoah

 By inserting a commemorative stone into her paintings, people "look up" to the person's life, thus honoring the memory of a person and their lifetime achievements, instead of "looking down" on them, as one does with a Stolperstein, which is set in the pavement.
 Dessa is very outspoken about the message that the Stolpersteine sends in contemporary society:

 Ich fordere jeden Deutschen auf, sich zu überlegen, wie die Nazis der 30er-Jahre die Stolpersteine sehen würden.
 Meiner Meinung nach materialisiert dieses Projekt ihren größten Wunsch: Schaut, wie viele ermordete Juden es gab – das haben wir geschafft.
 (I challenge every German to reconsider, how the Nazis would react to seeing the Stolpersteine.
 In my opinion, the (Stolpersteine) project realises their final wish by proclaiming: look how many Jews we succeeded in murdering.)

-In 2015, Dessa embarked on an ambitious project engaging with the legacy of Dr Alice Salomon, social reformer, educator, economist, feminist and peace activist, though her project titled « The Art of Remembrance: Alice Salomon".
+In 2015, Dessa embarked on an multi-year project engaging with the legacy of Dr Alice Salomon, social reformer, educator, economist, feminist and peace activist, through her project titled "The Art of Remembrance: Alice Salomon."
 Salomon’s doctoral thesis expounded the inequality of wages between men and women, and she founded the Social School for Women in Berlin in 1908.
 Salomon was exiled from Germany in 1937 on account of her Jewish origins and international peace activities.
 In addition to her own research and writings, Dessa used various techniques to engage the viewer with Alice Salomon’s intensive and extensive life: paintings, collages, objects, installations and an imaginary conversation form a thorough narrative.
 As in many of Dessa’s other works, several paintings (here four separate portraits) feature a commemorative stone which has been inserted into the painting.